ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 Like already said in the introduction, you could implement an arbitrary complexity for the testing.
 The above is only the very basic, but already sufficient at least to test that the diagnostic is working in a lightweight setup.

 One very usefull way to also test that the diagnostic produces the correct results would be to a) implement first of all unittest for the individual components of the diagnostic itself if possible and then b) generate synthetic test data with predefined properties.
-Currenty, `dummydata` support only random uniform fields and constant fields.
+Currently, `dummydata` supports generation of random uniform fields and constant fields.
 Thus the first question would be, what kind of results you would expect if a constant field is used within the diagnostic (note that you can specify the constant value).
 Later on, one could also think about generating more complex input fields using `dummydata` like e.g. constants values for each latitude or similar things.
-If you have a good idea, then open an issue at the `dummydata <https://github.com/pygeo/dummydata>`_ repository.
+If you have a specific request, then open an issue at the `dummydata <https://github.com/pygeo/dummydata>`_ repository.